Find Affordable College Courses

 $12,204 Average Tuition & Fees

-Out of the 7 schools in Texas that were part of this year’s ranking, Texas A&M University - College Station landed the # 2 spot on the list.
-Located in the city of College Station, Texas A&M College Station is a public college with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend Texas A&M University - College Station.
+The school came in at #2 on this year’s Best Value Public Policy Schools in Texas list.
+Located in the midsize city of College Station, Texas A&M College Station is a public college with a very large student population.

 The average tuition and fees for an in-state undergraduate at Texas A&M College Station are $12,204 a year.